Acura RL: 2005 (KB1)

 The 2005 RL was also the first Honda vehicle to use the Advanced Compatibility Engineering (ACE) body structure, which has since proliferated throughout every newly introduced Honda and Acura vehicle design.
 The ACE structure features extensive use of high-tensile steel and lightweight aluminum components in a front-mounted polygonal main frame, designed to engage vehicles of differing size and weight in a frontal collision and spread the forces through multiple structural pathways, while preventing or minimizing cabin deformation.

 In practical terms, this means in an SUV versus ACE structure car collision, there is a greater chance that the ACE body structure will engage with the SUV's frame and dissipate collision forces around the passenger compartment.
-In more conventional non-ACE car structures, the SUV frame has a much greater chance of missing or over-riding the conventional car's major structural components and a greater chance of deforming the passenger compartment.
+In non-ACE car structures, the SUV frame has a much greater chance of missing or overriding the car's major structural components and there is a greater chance of deformation in the passenger compartment.

 The 2005 RL car structure used aluminum alloy in the hood, front fenders, trunk lid and frame, front and rear subframes, suspension arms, front knuckles and bumper beams.
 Magnesium was used in the intake manifold, and the two-piece center drive shaft was made of a carbon reinforced composite.
 The new RL featured extensive aerodynamic design treatment including details such as flush side glass, plus underbody covers and diffusers to reduce lift, resulting in a very low drag coefficient of 0.29.

 2006

 For 2006, the Acura RL was also offered in a second trim level, the optional 'Technology Package' which included three new features: adaptive cruise control (ACC), Collision Mitigation Braking System, and Michelin PAX System run-flat tires on unique PAX 235 mm x 460 mm A ("A" for asymmetric) aluminum alloy wheels with unique 245-680R460A Michelin Pilot HX MXM4 all-season Grand Touring type radials designed for the Michelin PAX System.
 The metric sized, run-flat Michelin PAX System wheels and tires are equivalent to 18 × 9 in wheels and 245/45-R18 conventional tires.

 The previously standard color-matched mud guards were removed in 2006.
 All 2006 models had a slight change to the navigation system that allowed the installation of an optional rearview camera.